Discover the key air quality parameters to boost your Fitwel scorecard, and how Kaiterra’s IAQ monitoring solutions can help

-For Fitwel v2.1, all project types, except for Commercial Sites, can earn a variety of points by monitoring and improving indoor air quality.
+For Fitwel v2.1, all project types, except for Commercial Sites, can earn points towards certification by monitoring and improving indoor air quality.
 Listed under “Indoor Environments” on each project types’ respective scorecard, these strategies include creating an indoor air quality policy (6.3), testing or monitoring air quality (6.4), and reporting air quality test results to the building’s regular occupants (6.5).

 6.3 Indoor air quality (IAQ) policy

-Worth between 2.45 and 2.88 points, implementing an indoor air quality policy in line with Fitwel can not only help you identify areas indoor air quality can improve, but also set a benchmark for future air quality comparisons.
+Worth between 2.52 and 2.88 points, implementing an indoor air quality policy in line with Fitwel can not only help you identify areas where air quality can be improved, but also set a benchmark for future air quality comparisons.

 To meet the requirements for this strategy, your indoor air quality policy must apply to all spaces, including future construction and renovations, and be included in all relevant leases or tenant manuals.
 Furthermore, your IAQ policy must be at least as rigorous as Fitwel’s IAQ policy.